p3l6/blog/content/blog/2020/trivia tracker.md

 ---
 title: Trivia Tracker App
-summary: An iOS app for counting your play-along Jeopardy score.
+description: An iOS app for counting your play-along Jeopardy score.
 date: 2020-11-20
 ---